nikolas-virionis/spotify-api/README.md

 build_playlist: bool = False)
 # Method Use Example
 api.get_playlist_recommendation(build_playlist=True)
-# Function that returns a pandas DataFrame with playlist based recommendations, and create it in the users account
+# Function that returns a pandas DataFrame with playlist-based recommendations, and creates it in the user account
 # main_criteria is the base info to get the recommendations
 # time_range is the time range to be looked at for the recommendations baseline
 # save_with_date is a flag to save the recommendations as a playlist as a point in time Snapshot